I have some bad news for you. I know that’s a rotten way to begin an article, but honesty before civility.

 He didn’t check the Gross Axle Weight (GAW) for his travel trailer.

-Now, with the weight-distribution hitch installed, Mark has added another 250 lbs to his trailer axles for a total weight of 7,170 lbs.
+Now, with the weight-distribution hitch installed and calibrated for 100% FALR, Mark has added another 192 lbs* to his trailer axles for a total weight of 7,122 lbs.

-Nor does he think about the extra 120 lbs of meat he’s bringing back after a successful hunting trip, which he stores in the pass-thru compartment of his camper.
+I inow, I know.
+That may not sound like much.
+But it’s just another straw on the camel’s back.
+Mark doesn’t think about this.
+Nor does he think about the extra 100 lbs of meat he’s bringing back after a successful hunting trip, which he stores in the pass-thru compartment of his camper.

 This is yet another reason to carefully consider the cargo-carrying capacity of an RV before you purchase!
 At a minimum, aim for 500 lbs per person or 2,000 lbs, whichever is more.